 The ability to communicate effectively, clearly and on a timely basis is essential in mitigating risk.
 Both our office and operational team are available 24 hours a day, seven days a week throughout the duration of a voyage.

-We communicate via a number of different methods and each vessel is equipped with multiple communications devises that includes:
+We communicate via a number of different methods and each vessel is equipped with multiple communications devices that include:

 Shoreside Medical Support

-We work with Remote Medical International (RMI) to provide integrated medical support for the remote environments throughout which we travel.
-RMI is a Seattle-based company with an international footprint.
-Through a single point of contact, RMI’s Topside Assistance program extends us world-class medical advice and resources to anywhere in the world.
+We work with International SOS to provide integrated medical support for the remote environments in which we travel.
+International SOS is a US-based company with an international footprint.
+Through a single point of contact, International SOS Membership extends us world-class medical advice, security services, and evacuation coordination anywhere in the world.